-The 'Close time' is the forced time (in seconds) that it takes to close the motorized control valve when a DHW draw-off (tapping) is stopped (the flow switch is deactivated).
-This function compensates for the delay before the flow temperature sensor measures a change in temperature.
+Close time 1x095 The 'Close time' is the forced time (in seconds) that it takes to close the motorized control valve when a DHW draw-off (tapping) is stopped of flow switch is deactivated).
+This function compensates for the delay the flow temperature sensor measures a change in temperature. (the